neurobiol/memory-plastic-automata/README.md

 Copyright © 2026 Yashine H. Goolam Hossen.
 All rights reserved.

 The source code is provided for academic inspection.
 Reuse, reproduction, modification, or redistribution requires prior written permission from the copyright holder.

+## Acknowledgments

+This work was supported in part by the Canada Research Chairs Program through the Canada Research Chair held by T. J. A. Craddock (CRC-2022-00204) and by the University of Waterloo.

+The author thanks Dr. C. L. Nehaniv for his lectures, helpful discussions, and advice during the development of this project.
+The author also thanks Lea Gassab and Matthew Zullo for their careful reading, review, and constructive contributions.

+Computational resources were provided by the Digital Research Alliance of Canada.

+GPT-assisted tools were used for language editing.
+The author independently reviewed the simulations, numerical summaries, scientific interpretation, references, and final manuscript.

+## Contact

+For assistance with adapting and running the pipeline, contact **[yhgoolam@uwaterloo.ca](mailto:yhgoolam@uwaterloo.ca)**.
+The repository contains the core code and configurations, but some commands may require adjustment for a different computing environment because the original workflow was developed and executed on the Digital Research Alliance of Canada’s Nibi cluster.